red-panda-productions/DAISI/README.md

 One example algorithm is shipped with the source code and can be found in [speed-dreams/source-2.2.3/data/blackbox](speed-dreams/source-2.2.3/data/blackbox).
 Note that this is windows only, for more samples or to compile one for linux go to [SDALib](https://github.com/red-panda-productions/SDALib/).

 To start an experiment with a blackbox select the blackbox executable and start the run.
 The blackbox will automatically be started and connected to DAISI.

-To change icons or sounds check the examples in [speed-dreams/source-2.2.3/data/data/indicators](speed-dreams/source-2.2.3/data/data/indicators)

 ⚠Documentation is still WIP but will be found [here](documentation/).